paulsavoie/wikiwsd/README.md

 To evaluate the library, the `evaluator.py` script can be used.
 It allows to select a set of random samples from the Wikipedia dump file and perform a holdout evaluation on them, determining the precision and recall for the two performed steps, finding the words to be disambiguated and disambiguation the possible links separately.

 ## About
 This project was developed as part of my Master program "Software Development and Business Management" at Graz University of Technology.
+The algorithms used in this project are partially taken from [this paper](http://www.cs.waikato.ac.nz/~ihw/papers/08-DNM-IHW-LearningToLinkWithWikipedia.pdf) by David Milne and Ian H. Witten.

 ### License
 This project is published under the MIT License.